CDCgov/prime-reportstream/SECURITY.md

 # Security Policy

-This document outlines our security policy for the code base and product, and how to report vulnerabilities.
+This document outlines our security policy for the code base and product and how to report vulnerabilities.

 ## Reporting a Vulnerability